The Preeminence of Ethnic Diversity in Scientific Collaboration: Discussion

-Our results illuminate some unexpected connections between diversity and scientific collaboration.
-The preeminence of ethnicity over the other types of diversity is especially surprising since ethnicity is not as related to technical competence as some of the other types.
+To summarize, this study is the first to cover five different classes of diversity, which allowed us to illuminate many interesting connections between diversity and scientific collaboration.
+It was also important to establish the occurrence of homophily, and this was achieved via a set of randomized baseline models.
+These were used to compare observed collaborations with simulated data where the attribute of interest was randomized while controlling for the relevant confounding variables.
+These comparisons revealed clear and consistent patterns of homophily in the cases of ethnicity, gender and affiliation, and also revealed that ethnicity was the only attribute for which homophily is increasing over time.
+In the case of academic age, inverse homophily was found, i.e., scientists seem to prefer collaborating with individuals from different age groups, a possible reflection of the widely-held practice of research students being mentored by, and collaborating with, more senior academics.

+Armed with these results, we shifted our focus to the \textit{effect} of homophily (and diversity) on scientific impact.
+This analysis was conducted using a number of different analytical tools, including regression analysis, randomized baseline models, and coarsened exact matching.
+Broadly, we found that diversity was positively correlated with impact, though the statistical significance of the observed effect varied significantly depending on the class of diversity and field of study.
+Overall, discipline and affiliation diversity were the least correlated with impact, a surprising finding given the apparent importance of these attributes.
+Conversely, ethnic diversity had the strongest correlation, which is especially surprising since ethnicity is not as related to technical competence as the other classes mentioned.

 These findings have significant implications.
 For one, recruiters should always strive to encourage and promote ethnic diversity, be it by recruiting candidates who complement the ethnic composition of existing members, or by recruiting candidates with proven track records in collaborating with people of diverse ethnic backgrounds.
-Another implication is that, while collaborators with different skill sets are often required to perform complex tasks, multidisciplinarity should not be an end in of itself.
-Conversely, our results suggest that bringing together individuals of different ethnicities, with the attendant differences in culture and social perspectives, could ultimately produce a large payoff in terms of performance and impact.
-This would imply that intangible factors such as team cohesion and a sense of \emph{esprit de corps} should be considered in addition to technical alignment.
+Another implication is that, while collaborators with different skill sets are often required to perform complex tasks, multidisciplinarity should not be an end in of itself; bringing together individuals of different ethnicities---with the attendant differences in culture and social perspectives---could ultimately produce a large payoff in terms of performance and impact.
+To put it differently, intangible factors such as team cohesion and a sense of \textit{esprit de corps} should be considered in addition to technical alignment.